davidpots/playsongnotes/_lessons/153 [Radiohead] Creep.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/T5N1Z1RYxGk?showinfo=0" frameborder="0" allowfullscreen></iframe>

 {% include pdf-module.html slug = page.slug pdf_numpages = page.pdf_numpages pdf_version = page.pdf_version has_patreon_url = page.patreon_lesson_url patreon_url = page.patreon_lesson_url free_pdf_available = page.free_pdf_available free_pdf_url = page.free_pdf_url song_name = page.song_title %}

+## Editor's notes

+In this video I'll teach you how to play Creep by Radiohead.
+Specifically, I'll explain how to play this song without requiring barre chords – which can be a deal-breaker for guitarists who are just starting out.
+I'll explain how a single 3-finger chord voicing can be used to play each chord in this song.
+I'll also explain the strumming patterns and show some other ways to add flourish.
+Great song, I hope you enjoy this lesson!

 ## Lyrics w/ chords